danny-avila/LibreChat/.github/CONTRIBUTING.md

 +-------> Type: chore, docs, feat, fix, refactor, style, or test.
 ```

+More Examples:

+- feat: (new feature for the user, not a new feature for build script)
+- fix: (bug fix for the user, not a fix to a build script)
+- docs: (changes to the documentation)
+- style: (formatting, missing semi colons, etc; no production code change)
+- refactor: (refactoring production code, eg. renaming a variable)
+- test: (adding missing tests, refactoring tests; no production code change)
+- chore: (updating grunt tasks etc; no production code change)

 ### Commit Guidelines

 - Do your best to reduce the number of commits, organizing them as much possible.
 Look into [squashing commits](https://www.freecodecamp.org/news/git-squash-commits/) in order to keep a neat history.
 - For those that care about maximizing commits for stats, adhere to the above as I 'squash and merge' an unorganized and/or unformatted commit history, which reduces the number of your commits to 1,:

 ```
 * Update Br.tsx